-6.1 In producing this Policy, the Licensing Authority consulted widely before finalising and publishing it.
+- 6.1 In producing this Policy, the Licensing Authority consulted widely before finalising and publishing it.
 In addition to the statutory consultees (listed below), the Council chose to consult with additional local groups and individuals.
-A full list of all groups and persons consulted is provided at Annex 'A'.

-- 6.2 The Act requires that the following parties be consulted by the Licensing Authority:- - Responsible authorities - 6.3 Other proposed consultees include: - Local interested persons, community groups, local and regional organisations, groups and persons representing children and vulnerable persons, legal advice services, religious institutions, mental health centres and practitioners, gambling charities and other local and regional groups - One or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Act - One or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority's area. - 6.4 Consultation took place between 19th November 2021 and 28th January 2022.
+A full list of all groups and persons consulted is provided at Annex 'A'. - 6.2 The Act requires that the following parties be consulted by the Licensing Authority: - - Responsible authorities - 6.3 Other proposed consultees include: - Local interested persons, community groups, local and regional organisations, groups and persons representing children and vulnerable persons, legal advice services, religious institutions, mental health centres and practitioners, gambling charities and other local regional groups, organisations working with people who are problem gamblers, the local probation service and Harlow Council's Public Health representative. - One or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Act - One or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority's area. - 6.4 Consultation took place between 24 June 2024 and 5 August 2024.